Virginia couple missing in Grenada and feared killed after yacht allegedly stolen by escaped criminals

 Grenadan police were still searching for the couple, who are from Northern Virginia, and they told CBS News' Washington D.C. affiliate WUSA that no bodies had been found.

 "It's just really sad," said longtime friend K.C.
-McAlpin, who added that Brendle and Hendry had planned to make this their "last grand trip" on Simplicity.
+McAlpin, who added that Brandel and Hendry had planned to make this their "last grand trip" on Simplicity.

 Instead, things may have taken a very tragic turn.
-The yacht was found on Feb.
-18, abandoned on a beach on the nearby island of St. Vincent.

-That same day, police in Grenada said they had arrested three convicted criminals who had escaped from custody.
+The couple went missing on Feb.
+19, one day after police in Grenada say three convicted criminals escaped from custody.

 The three men — identified as Ron Mitchell, 30, Trevon Robertson, 19, and Abita Stanislaus, 25 — were arrested in December over an alleged violent robbery.
 Mitchell also faced one count of rape, three counts of attempted rape and two counts of indecent assault and causing harm.